rakannimer/react-orchestra/README.md

 ##### Installing peer dependencies
 Under the hood RO uses :

-[react-native-sound](https://github.com/zmxv/react-native-sound) to play and generate instrument notes.
+[react-native-sound](https://github.com/zmxv/react-native-sound) to play mp3 sounds.

 [react-native-fs](https://github.com/johanneslumpe/react-native-fs) to cache sounds in the filesystem.

-[realm](https://github.com/realm/realm-js) as an offline store for caching and state storage
+[realm](https://github.com/realm/realm-js) as an offline store for caching and state storage ( might remove this in future versions unless I or someone builds up on realm features to improve react-orcchestra functionality )

 In your project root :